KimbaWLion/DiscordBaseballBot/README.md

   * Starting a new project, only a readme.
 Goal #1 is to get this to post to a discord server of my choosing.

 # Buglog
+* 8-26-17
+  * If a game event happens but there is no RBI, bot does not post an emoji about a run scored.
+An example of this is if a wild pitch scores a runner.
+The gameEvents JSON has "score: T", and I should try to find a way to use that to post when there are runs scored, not just when there are RBIs
 * 5-8-17
   * ~~There are race conditions when there game actions (not atbats).
 In order to make sure the linescore was accurate, I do not have the bot post the next atbat until the currentBatterId in both linescore.json and game_events.json match.
 However, if there is a game event, it doesn't mention currentBatterId and as such posts immediately.
 So sometimes there is "Coaching visit to the mound" followed by "grand slam" rather than the other way around.
 Another race condition, if there is a stolen base, it the linescore often does not reflect the stolen base in update.~~
     * ~~5-8-17 - This should be fixed now with the globalLinescoreStatus update~~